ck-zhang/px/docs/reference/commands.md

 ### `px test`

 * Same consistency semantics as `px run`.
 Prefers CAS-native execution and falls back to a materialized env when needed.
-Prefers project-provided runners like `tests/runtests.py` (or `runtests.py`) and otherwise runs `pytest` inside the project env.
+Prefers project-provided runners like `tests/runtests.py` (or `runtests.py`) and otherwise runs `pytest` inside the project env (auto-installs pytest into the tool store when missing).
 * Supports `--sandbox` with the same sandbox definition/resolution rules as `px run`; working tree is bind-mounted for live code.
 * `--at <git-ref>` mirrors `px run --at …`, using the manifest + lock at that ref with frozen semantics (no re-resolution; fail if lock is missing or drifted).
 * `--ephemeral` / `--try` mirrors `px run --ephemeral`: derive a cached env from `pyproject.toml` / `requirements.txt` without adopting the directory (no `.px/` or `px.lock` writes).
 In `CI=1` or `--frozen`, dependencies must be fully pinned.